ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/02-programming-preliminaries.md

 #### Extending datatypes

-We can *extend* a datatype by adding more variables, e.g., here a definition of *doubly-linked list nodes* (see @sec:sequences:deques):
+We can *extend* a datatype by adding more variables, for example, here a definition of *doubly-linked list nodes* (see @sec:sequences:deques):

     datatype DoubleNode extends ListNode:
         ...